songokas/clipboard-sync/README.md

 # send_using_address and visible_ip are per group as well
 send_using_address: "0.0.0.0:8901"

+# if behind nat and sending outside local network
 visible_ip: "my-public-ip"

 # max bytes to receive per connection